haktanoker/javascript_projects/README.md

 ![Dark Mode Gif](project_gifs/dark_mode.gif)

-> [EN] Thanks to the API taken from the Internet, it shows various cold jokes on the screen.
+> [EN] It is a project that includes a simple dark-light theme transition.
+By saving the last selected theme in the browser, it remembers that theme even if the page is refreshed.

-> [TR] İnternetten alınan API sayesinde ekranda çeşitli soğuk şakalar gösterir.
+> [TR] Basit bir karanlık-aydınlık tema geçişi içeren projedir.
+Son seçilen temayı tarayıcıya kaydederek sayfa yneilense bile o temayı hatırlar.

 ---